 Instead, it will simply be explained that the sound was the idle snarling of a terrible and ferocious beast, passing through the rustling underbrush without a single bit of regard for stealthiness.
 In fact, this creature was 'loud' to the eyes, as well: its bold pattern of pitch-black and vibrant yellow fur was in sharp contrast with the blue tint of this lush locale's grass and leaves.

-But let us not fault this brutish predator for such lack of concern, for there was no need in this secluded pen: any traveler who might be hapless (or hopeless) enough to set foot therein would first have already ignored the posted warning signs on the ridge above, and then nevertheless climbed over the gate and descended the ladder into the forested valley which served as the enclosure.
+But let us not fault this brutish predator for such lack of concern, for there was no need in this secluded pen: any traveler who might be hapless (or hopeless) enough to set foot therein would first have already ignored the posted warning signs on the ridge above, and then nevertheless climbed over the gate and descended the ladder into the forested canyon which served as the enclosure.

-How remarkable, then, that such a person did arrive on this day! and the imprisoned Beast of the Valley could not have been more pleased about it.
+How remarkable, then, that such a person did arrive on this day! and the imprisoned Beast of the Canyon could not have been more pleased about it.
 With astonishment, the creature had spotted the visitor as a silhouette on the ridge high above, watched the fool descend the ladder, and was now hungrily approaching the poor fellow.

 The hunter and the hunted were staring each other in the eyes.
 The beast then lumbered its massive bulk upward to stand upon its hind legs, displaying the entirety of its formidable size.
 Lunging forward, the beast was now trampling at speed over the remaining distance.
 In merely a few moments more, a gruesome scene was sure to occur.

 The apparently hapless trespasser's response to the launch of this onslaught, I must say, was underwhelming: he simply held up a shield which was no bigger or sturdier than the lid of a saucepan.
 This modest martial implement, in truth, was not even worthy of withstanding a sword-blow from an average human, let alone the teeth and claws of a massive monster on the rampage.